 I did my doula training at Twin Lakes College of the Healing Arts in 2009.
 I became certified and started attending births both as a doula in the hospital, as a midwife's assistant at home, and took whatever classes I could including Elizabeth Davis' "Heart and Hands" and Whapio Dianne Bartlett's "Holistic Midwifery" courses.

+I've worked as a child-caregiver and birth doula for several years while doing my coursework to become a midwife.
 I enrolled in the National Midwifery institute in 2012 where I trained with home birth midwives and graduated in 2016.
-I became a CPM (Certified Professional Midwife) in 2017 after passing the NARM (North American Registry of Midwives) exam and am in the process of applying to become a licensed midwife in the state of Oregon.
-More info to come soon!
+I became a CPM (Certified Professional Midwife) in 2017 after passing the NARM (North American Registry of Midwives) exam and received my license to practice midwifery in California in 2018.